The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ⦿ [Video Demo](https://youtu.be/J_sEsvLXBYo): 6:30 minute fight demonstration following something similar to the rotation planner.

-⦿ [Rotation Planner](https://bit.ly/364UOqG) for a visualization of a 6-minute rotation or the ability to spreadsheet any rotation.
+⦿ [Rotation Planner](https://bit.ly/364UOqG) for a visualization of a six-minute rotation or the ability to spreadsheet any rotation.

 ⦿ [XIVAnalysis](https://xivanalysis.com/) is good for checking general mistakes and an improved timeline of a fight.